Dark Star (band): Belated release of second album ...out flew reason

-In January 2015, Hayes appeared on Brighton & Hove Community Radio show The Real Music Club, where he stated that he hoped to release the second album that year.
+In January 2015, Christian Hayes appeared on Brighton & Hove Community Radio show The Real Music Club, where he stated that he hoped to release the second album that year.
 He played the previously unreleased song The Only Way, which was set to appear on the release but wasn't on the originally sequenced planned release.
 He confirmed that there were no plans for the band to reunite.
 In January 2022, Hayes guested on The C86 Show where he shared news that the long shelved second album had recently been finished and was ready for mastering.

 On 15 February 2023 the release of a then-recently finished second album was announced on Bandcamp, with a release date of 21 February 2023.
-The finished album was titled ...out flew reason and contained 7 of the 9 tracks from the Zurich leak, adding two more for a 9 track album.
+The finished album was titled ...out flew reason and contained seven of the nine tracks from the Zurich leak, adding two more for a nine-track album.

-The 7 tracks included from previous leaks were recorded at Rockfield Studios in 2000, with the further 2 added tracks recorded at Westlake Recording Studios during the scrapped sessions with Danny Sabre in 2001.
-The description included on Bandcamp also promised that new Dark Star material was to follow in 2023.
+The seven tracks included from previous leaks were recorded at Rockfield Studios in 2000, with the further two added tracks recorded at Westlake Recording Studios during the scrapped sessions with Danny Sabre in 2001.
+The description included on Bandcamp also promised that new Dark Star material was to follow in 2023 (although to date this has not emerged).
+This has since been updated to state that new material is set to emerge in 2025.